jsowndarrajan/GettingStartedWithGoLang/README.md

 * Used to recover from panics
 * Only useful in deferred  functions
 * Current panic function will not attempt to continue, but higher functions in call stack will

+## Goroutines

+* It's a lightweight thread and helps to build efficient and highly concurrent applications
+* Go runtime has a scheduler and it will map the goroutines into available OS threads
+* Use the `go` keyword in front of a function call to create goroutines
+* When using anonymous functions, pass data as local variables - avoid a race condition, instead of relying on closures
+* Use `sync.WaitGroup` to wait for groups of goroutines to complete
+* Use `sync.Mutex` or `sync.RWMutex` to protect data access
+* By default, Go will use CPU threads equal to # available cores
+* Change the default threads count by using this comment: `runtime.GOMAXPROCS(100)`
+* More threads can increase the performance, but too many can slow it down
+* Best Practices
+  * Don't create goroutines in libraries - let consumer control concurrency
+  * When creating goroutine, know how it will end - Avoid subtle memory leaks
+  * Check for race conditions at compile time
+  > go run -race filePath\fileName.go